-- (1) Represents an increase to accident and health reserves associated with run-off claims from certain outside-managed accident and health insurance pools.
-Excluding the effect of the charge, income before taxes and minority interest, net income, basic earnings per share, and diluted earnings per share would have been \$102.1 million, \$65.0 million, \$2.55 per share and \$2.53 per share, respectively. - (2) Book value per share is calculated by dividing end of period stockholders' equity (excluding unrealized investment gains and losses) by end of the period common shares outstanding. - (3) Amounts have been derived from the statements filed with the regulatory authorities in the country where the operating subsidiary is domiciled.
-The primary subsidiaries are RGA Reinsurance Company which files with the Missouri Department of Insurance and RGA Life Reinsurance Company of Canada which files with the Office of the Superintendent of Financial Institutions in Canada. - (4) Return on average stockholders' equity is calculated by dividing net income (excluding the accident and health pool charge in 1997 and realized investment gains) by average stockholders' equity for the period (which is the simple average of beginning and end of the period stockholders' equity excluding unrealized investment gains and losses).
+- (1) Includes the effect of the \$18.0 million charge for accident and health insurance pool reserve increase.
+For the year ended December 31, 1997, excluding the effect of the charge, income before taxes and minority interest, net income, basic earnings per share, and diluted earnings per share would have been \$102.1 million, \$65.0 million, \$2.55 per share and \$2.53 per share, respectively. - (2) Book value per share is calculated by dividing end of period stockholders' equity (excluding unrealized investment gains and losses) by end of the period common shares outstanding. - (3) Amounts have been derived from the statements filed with the regulatory authorities in the country where the operating subsidiary is domiciled.
+The primary subsidiaries are RGA Reinsurance Company which files with the Missouri Department of Insurance and RGA Life Reinsurance Company of Canada which files with the Office of the Superintendent of Financial Institutions in Canada. - (4) Return on equity, as adjusted, is calculated by dividing net income (excluding the accident and health pool charge in 1997 and realized investment gains) by average stockholders' equity for the period (which is the simple average of beginning and end of the period stockholders' equity excluding unrealized investment gains and losses).